onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

     - title & thumbnail (T&T) set the expectation
     - first sentence matches the title, first shot matches the thumbnail
     - can use text & arrows/pointers in the first shot to describe the different elements
+        - think about hover & preview - have text in the intro of the actual video
     - no need to be 1 for 1, but should be close enough to assure viewers that the T&T weren't clickbait
     - contrast or comparison (current belief/state vs what it should be)
         - current baseline vs contrarian offer - the distance between them is the contrast